Greater short-horned lizard: Identification

-The greater short-horned lizard ranges in size from 2 to 5 inches (5.1 to 12.7 cm) in snout to vent length (SVL) and is a flat-bodied, squat lizard with scales around the top of the head, normally called a "crown".
-They have a snub-nosed profile and short legs.
+The greater short-horned lizard ranges in size from 2 to 5 inches (5.1 to 12.7 cm) in snout-to-vent length (SVL) and is a flat-bodied, squat lizard with scales around the top of the head, normally called a "crown".
+It has a snub-nosed profile and short legs.
 The trunk is fringed by one row of pointed scales, while the belly scales are smooth.
 The color is gray, yellowish, or reddish-brown, and there are two rows of large dark spots on the back.
-When threatened or aggressive, their colors become more intense.
+When threatened or aggressive, its colors become more intense.